solthereum/New_Jetton_Tact/README.md

-# 🚚 Jetton Implementation Template by Howard
+# 🚚 5% Commission Jetton

-This project is targeting to provide a template for the Jetton Implementation.
-It's a good start point for the developer to start the Jetton Implementation.
+This is Jetton of 5% commission for pucharge/sale

 ### Usage